-From March 27 through April 14 at NYC’s West Village IRT Theater, this first-ever Festival will bring together over 50 artists and experts for performances, panels and participatory workshops.
-In recognition of Sexual Assault Awareness Month, let’s create an intersectional space for conversation that celebrates healing and inspires cultural change.
+From March 27 through April 14 at NYC’s West Village IRT Theater, this first-ever Festival brought together over 50 artists and experts for performances, panels, podcast tapings, and participatory workshops.
+In recognition of Sexual Assault Awareness Month, we were honored to create an intersectional space for conversation that celebrates healing and inspires cultural change.

 Now, the #HealMeToo Podcast is coming soon, hosted by Festival Founder Hope Singsen and featuring panel interviews and performances recorded live at the Festival.
 Join our list to hear when the first episode drops in May or visit the Podcast page now to hear excerpts!

 immersive event: identifying “the predator” in the era of #metoo